cameron-raymond/princeton-Bitmoji_Project/README.md

 ## Parsing bitmoji images

-Given a set of images with existing bounding boxes, save each bounding box as a new image.
+Given a set of images (in the `data/input` folder) and the exported bounding boxes from VIA, save each bounding box as a new image.

 ## Creating qualtrics survey